-- Protecting children from abuse and maltreatment
+- Protecting children from maltreatment

-- Preventing harm to children's health or development
+- Preventing impairment of children's health or development

-- Ensuring children grow up with the provision of safe and effective care
+- Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care

-- Taking action to enable all children and young people to have the best outcomes
+- Taking action to enable all children and young people to have the best outcome

 All staff have a duty of care to report concerns when they arise.